rambros3d/unified_pin_control/README.md

-# # Unified Pin Control
+# Unified Pin Control

 ## Overview

-The **Unified Pin Control** code provides an Arduino library for managing GPIO pins with flexible commands.
-This library allows you to control pins for various modes such as digital output, analog output, digital input, and analog input.
+The **Unified Pin Control** code provides an easy way for controlling GPIO pins with flexible commands.
+This code allows you to control pins for various modes such as digital output, analog output (pwm), digital input, and analog input.
 It includes commands to set pin modes, values, and retrieve status information.

 ## Features

+- Interactive serial command interface with help instructions
-- Control digital and analog pins with simple commands
+- Write digital and PWM values
-- Dynamically update pin values and modes
-- Non-blocking periodic updates for input and analog modes
+- Read digital and analog values
-- Detailed command handling with helpful feedback
+- Deactivate pins when no longer required
+- Periodic updates of pin states when a pin is in INPUT mode

 ## Commands